New Zealand Wedding Creative Photographer of the Year 2017

 And lastly, a gangster pug who I saw in the streets of Bangkok while travelling there, entered into the documentary category and received a Silver Award:

-I'm so lucky to have awesome couples who trust in me to document their big days, capturing genuine emotion and real moments as they unfold
+I'm so lucky to have awesome couples who trust me to document their big days, capturing genuine emotion and real moments as they unfold

 Thanks to my wife for always supporting my craft and being the most patient person I know!